-Whilst most people have heard of the Lands End to John O’Groats route not many people have heard of the Dover to Durness route.
+Whilst most people have heard of the Lands End to John O’Groats tour not many people have heard of the Dover to Durness cycle tour.
 So what about the opposite two corners?
 This sensational tour takes in some of the best cycling the British Isles has to offer, including the Kentish Downs; Rutland; the Peak District; The Yorkshire Dales and the unbelievably beautiful islands and coastline of the Western Highlands.
 Have we whet your appetite?
-Welcome to the Dover to Durness tour
+Welcome to the Dover to Durness Tour

 The Dover to Durness cycle tour starts in the South East of England and takes in the quiet country lanes of The Kentish Hills and Cambridgeshire.
 We then head through Rutland, the Peak District and the Yorkshire Dales to Penrith and then on to the pretty village of Thornhill in Scotland before we take in the west coast of Scotland and also the beautiful islands of Arran, Mull and Skye before we reach the village of Durness, at the North Western tip of mainland UK.

 Covering a total of 944 miles, this exciting and challenging tour provides another rewarding experience in a similar vein as the Lands End to John O’Groats tour.
 There is slightly more climbing on the “D2D” but you are rewarded grandly for your efforts as some of the days are unrivalled in the British Isles for their sheer grandeur and beauty.

 You are provided with detailed route notes and maps.
 A tour leader cycles at the back of the group and there is a support vehicle on hand should you require assistance.
 We also carry a few spare bikes just in case you have a major mechanical problems.
 Lunches are provided at a pub or a café each day and all your luggage is moved for you.